 The Southern Gateway project is a $666 million design-build construction project by the Texas Department of Transportation (TxDOT), aimed to rebuild and widen Interstate 35E (I-35E) south of downtown, as well as widen U.S. 67 between I-35E and I-20 and the I-35E/U.S. 67 split.
 The purpose of the 11-mile project is to improve safety issues, provide congestion relief, support traffic operations, address roadway deficiencies and improve system linkage.

 The improvements would also consist of reconstructing reversible non-tolled express lanes, lanes that are open to all users including SOVs (single occupancy vehicles) and HOVs (high occupancy vehicles), and/or general purpose lanes to improve capacity in the corridor.
-Construction will begin early 2018, with an anticipated completion of Summer 2022.
+Construction will begin early 2018, with an anticipated completion of Winter 2022.

 I-35E in the Southern Gateway corridor is consistently ranked as one of the most congested roadways in Texas according to the Texas A&M Transportation Institute.

-About 218,000 vehicles per day are estimated to travel through southern Dallas County each day.
+About 192,000 vehicles are estimated to travel through southern Dallas County each day.

 The project is partially being funded by the Texas Clear Lanes Initiative.